MaelRL/cgal/README.md

 Our implementation enhances and builds on top of existing triangulations of CGAL.
-Consequently, [our repository](https://github.com/MaelRL/cgal/tree/Generic_Periodic_Triangulations/) follows the same structure as the git repository of CGAL, with each component of CGAL being a directory.
+Consequently, [our repository](https://github.com/MaelRL/cgal/tree/Generic_Periodic_Triangulations/) follows the same structure as the git repository of CGAL, with each package of CGAL being a top level directory.
 Our contribution mainly resides within the [`Periodic_2_triangulation_2`](https://github.com/MaelRL/cgal/tree/Generic_Periodic_Triangulations/Periodic_2_triangulation_2/include/CGAL) and [`Periodic_3_triangulation_3`](https://github.com/MaelRL/cgal/tree/Generic_Periodic_Triangulations/Periodic_3_triangulation_3/include/CGAL) packages: